Possession (Prohibited Substances – Criminal)

 Can the government define mere possession of a thing, as a crime?

-Only within the last 100 years or so, have we been afflicted with criminal possession laws relating to substances used by people safely for millions of years (marijuana, alcohol, etc.) But mere possession is not a crime.
+Only within the last 100 years or so, have we had the affliction of criminal possession laws relating to substances.
+After all, people have safely used them for millions of years (marijuana, alcohol, etc.) But mere possession is not a crime.

 The government must prove more than that.
 And your possession attorney can help stop them.